NazerkeT/ArianeDemo/README.md

 _______________________________________________________________________________

-You may find follwoing links useful if you interested with this project:
+You may find following links useful, if you are interested with this project:

 Ariane(CVA6) Core page: https://github.com/openhwgroup/cva6